langjam/jam0001/guitarvydas/README.md

 - does not cost execution time
 - is a problem for human readability, but is not a problem for machine readability (machines don't care).

+_Dead Code_ is not really an issue, but can be removed automatically at a later time.
+The dead code only takes up space but has very little impact on runtime performance, since the _bash_ interpreter skips the dead code.
+Dead code is mostly an issue of human readability (whereas, this project concerns itself mostly with machine readability - see the Readability section).

 # Future

 - make this thing emit Python instead of BASH (I suspect that this is easy, hacking on emit*.html should be enough)